AstroNvim/docs/docs/Recipes/custom_plugins.md

 ### Extending Core Plugin Config Functions

 Many of our core plugins have additional code that runs during setup which you might want to extend.
-For this reason we have included our own `default_config` function in each plugin specification that has a `config` function which can be easily called if you want to extend a plugin configuration.
+For this reason we have included our own modules in `require("plugins.configs.X")` (replacing `X` with the plugin `require` string) that returns the AstroNvim default config function in each plugin specification that has a `config` function which can be easily called if you want to extend a plugin configuration.
 This is particularly useful if you want to do something like add rules to `nvim-autopairs`, add user snippets to `luasnip`, or add more extensions to `telescope` without having to rewrite our entire configuration function.
 Here is an example of adding the `media_files` Telescope extension:

 ```lua
 {